Networking Tips: Is This a Request for Support, or a Shakedown?

 Analyzing Pitches for Support When Networking

-Clarify and confirm expectations.
+- Clarify and confirm expectations.
 As with all business agreements—even between friends—get it in writing!
 This is especially true if this arrangement includes any bartering or revenue sharing.
 As well, some of these deals may have tax ramifications; consult your CPA or tax professional for guidance.
 Also consult an attorney for help in creating these agreements so that they are fair for everyone.
 Being clear upfront will go a long way toward avoiding hurt feelings and unmet expectations.
-Click here to learn more about doing business with friends.

 © 2016 Heidi Thorne